-- have successfully completed - o a minimum of 123 semester hours of credit (126 for music majors); - o a minimum of 33 credit hours at Urshan College; - o all General Education requirements; - o all course requirements in the student's major; and - o all course requirements in the student's concentration area; - have earned a cumulative GPA of 2.00 for all courses taken at Urshan College; - participate in the College's testing and assessment programs; - fulfill the College's Active Ministerial Participation requirements;
+- have successfully completed - a minimum of 123 semester hours of credit (126 for music majors); - a minimum of 33 credit hours at Urshan College; - o all General Education requirements; - o all course requirements in the student's major; and - o all course requirements in the student's concentration area; - have earned a cumulative GPA of 2.00 for all courses taken at Urshan College;

-- pay in full all charges and clear all holds on the student's account; and - receive a recommendation from the faculty for graduation.
+- participate in the College's testing and assessment programs; - fulfill the College's Honor Credit requirement; - pay in full all charges and clear all holds on the student's account; and - receive a recommendation from the faculty for graduation.

-Additionally, music majors must have completed all music recital attendance requirements and any senior recital or music capstone requirement.
+Additionally, music majors must have completed all music recital attendance requirements.